Souvikns/Share/README.md

 ## Vison

-Right now the application just provides code highlighting for some of the programming language.
+Right now the application just provides code highlighting for some of the programming languages and generates url that could be shared.

-What we want to build a platform which will help coders to review others code, and give valuable feedback.
+What we want to build is a platform which will help coders to review others code, and give valuable feedback.

-To attain this we need to follow some patterns to build this application
+To attain this we need to follow some patterns to build this application.

-- What I want to achive is that create an authentication model and store users and to able to create **access rights** and manage who can change **modify** the code.
+- Create an authentication model and store users and to able to create **access rights** and manage who can change **modify** the code.
 Also to store the generated code so that users can get all thier generated *urls* in one place.

 - Show differenes of other users that have changed the code
     - like what new additions or deletions they have made to the code.